abnish/Python_Training/README.md

-# Python_Training
+# Python Training
-Python Training Repository
+This is Python Training Repository